cycleplatform/docs-portal/docs/reference/stacks/example-stack-file.md

 :::danger Hand Written Stacks
 These stack examples are maintained by hand, where the stack spec and the rest of the stack documentation is auto generated off the spec.
-For any inconsistencies found please default to following the spec which can be validated in the playground editor.
 If you do find a discrepancy please let us know via [Slack](https://slack.cycle.io)!
 :::

 ```json